immcantation/shazam/docs/topics/distToNearest.md

 Description
 --------------------

-Get distance of every sequence to its nearest sequence sharing same V gene, J gene, and sequence length.
+Get non-zero distance of every sequence (as defined by `sequenceColumn`) to its nearest sequence sharing same V gene, J gene, and sequence length.

 Usage